DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

         ...

-This can be overridden by moderators on a per-guild basis; ``default_member_permissions`` may be ignored entirely once a permission override, application-wide or for this command in particular, is configured in the guild settings, and will be restored if the permissions are re-synced in the settings.
+This can be overridden by moderators on a per-guild basis; ``default_member_permissions`` may be ignored entirely once a permission override — application-wide or for this command in particular — is configured in the guild settings, and will be restored if the permissions are re-synced in the settings.

 Note that ``default_member_permissions`` and ``dm_permission`` cannot be configured for a slash subcommand or